 - Add a pinch of salt.

-- Once the water is boiling, add the crab legs.
+- Once the water is boiling (5 minutes), add the crab legs.
 Make sure most of the crabs are covered with the boiling water.

-- Let the legs heat for about four to five minutes.
+- Let the legs heat for about 3 minutes (if thawed) to 5 minutes (if frozen).

 - Using tongs, adjust the crab legs as needed to ensure full coverage in the water.